Packaging Knowledge for Plastic Bags, Film, Woven & Nonwoven Buyers | PPMEN

 • Final sample version code or date

-• Material, size, thickness or gsm reference
+• Material, size, thickness, or gsm reference

 • Seal, stitch, handle, print, and packing notes